sectalks/sectalks.github.io/index.md

 # How

-SecTalks has three formats, Presentation & monthly CTF, Presentation & 60min CTF, and Ninja Nights.
-You can read about them [here](./formats).
+SecTalks has three formats, Talk & long CTF, Talk & short CTF, and a Ninja Night.
+Read more [here](./formats).

 # Who